PhoenixChee/probation_ws/src/probation_task/my-solution.md

   - [5.
 Implement client to change vehicle to GUIDED mode](#5-implement-client-to-change-vehicle-to-guided-mode)
   - [6.
 Debugging](#6-debugging)

 # Tools I Use

 ## Visual Studio & Docker
-I didn’t want to install a lot of software on my computer permanantly, so I use Docker to run `ROS Humble-Desktop` inside VS Code.
-I got this idea from the Club's [Docker](https://github.com/NTU-Mecatron/Docker) repository.
+I didn’t want to install too much software permanently on my computer, so I decided to use Docker to run `ROS Humble-Desktop` inside VS Code.
+I got this idea from the Club’s [Docker](https://github.com/NTU-Mecatron/Docker) repository.

-The steps are simple due to my past experince using Docker for my other projects.
-The only step is different is setting up the correct environment.
+Thanks to my past experience with Docker on other projects, the setup was straightforward.
+The only part that differed was configuring the environment correctly.

 ## Watching Tutorials
 I had no experience with ROS or ROS2, so it was overwhelming at first.
 Nodes, Services, Publishers—it was all new.
 I followed a [YouTube tutorial](https://www.youtube.com/watch?v=0aPbWsyENA8&list=PLLSegLrePWgJudpPUof4-nVFHGkB62Izy) to learn and program the probation task at the same time.